 Can You Freeze This?

 Yes!!
 This soul bread recipe freezes (and thaws) very nicely.
-Actually, many breads do.
+Actually, many bread recipes do.

 If you don’t eat bread very often, you can freeze individual slices and pull them out one or two at a time.
-To thaw, simply set on the counter for 20-30 minutes.
+I toast them from frozen, or you can microwave them for a couple of seconds.